 I lived in Lima for two years and am here to give you a different perspective.
 So, before you write off Lima, let me show you all that you’d be missing.

 Note: This post contains affiliate links.
 If you make a purchase, we might make a small commission at no extra cost to you.

 1. The Malecón Boardwalk

 The Malecón runs along the top of Lima’s cliffs and offers beautiful views over the Pacific ocean.
-“Malecón” translates to boardwalk in Spanish.
-The Malecón covers a good portion of Lima’s coast with expansions underway.
+“Malecón” translates to “boardwalk” in English.
+The Malecón covers a good portion of Lima’s coast, with expansions underway.

 You read that right.
 Lovers!

 The Park of Love is one of the most famous attractions along the Malecón.
 The “El Beso” sculpture was designed by famous Peruvian artist Victor Delfín.
 The story goes that the longest kiss there lasted over 9 hours!

 You’ll find plenty of people around the Park of Love honoring the statue.
 However, don’t get too carried away with your partner…they’ve got security around making sure the area stays family-friendly.

 Other notable sites of interest you’ll encounter on the Malecón is the Faro la Marina lighthouse towards the northernmost part of Miraflores, Grau Park (make sure to stop for coffee at Buenavista Cafe!) and a skateboard park.